 - Is the program appropriate for someone who already has a master’s degree? add

-The program is appropriate for individuals from a variety of educational backgrounds.
+The program is appropriate for individuals from a variety of educational backgrounds and an undergraduate or master’s degree is not a prerequisite for consideration.
 At Columbia University, the Scholars will participate in a year-long, rigorous, immersive program that brings together academic, skills-based, and experiential learning, designed by Columbia University in consultation with the Obama Foundation.

 The program provides individuals who have a proven commitment to service and leadership with the tools they need to make their efforts more effective and give them the opportunity to apply their skills and knowledge to tackle real-world challenges.
 Scholars will also have the opportunity to build connections with a network of leading practitioners and rising global leaders, taking advantage of the unique opportunities for engagement that come with being in the City of New York.

 - Do Scholars have to return to their country or region when the program is over? add

 After completing the program, Scholars are expected to return to the country or region of the world where they have been working and continue along a path of service, either through a full-time job or volunteer activities.

 - After completing the Obama Foundation Scholars Program at Columbia, will Scholars be able to stay connected with the Obama Foundation? add